ppscon/CBOM/docs/REGO-POLICY-NARRATION.md

 ### What REGO Does

-The REGO policy is a **static analysis gate** that evaluates the CBOM findings from QVS-CBOM and makes a GO/NO-GO decision for your CI/CD pipeline.
+The REGO policy is a **static analysis gate** that evaluates the CBOM findings from Aqua-CBOM and makes a GO/NO-GO decision for your CI/CD pipeline.

 **Critical Distinction**:
-- ❌ REGO does NOT detect algorithms (QVS-CBOM does that)
+- ❌ REGO does NOT detect algorithms (Aqua-CBOM does that)
-- ❌ REGO does NOT assess risk levels (QVS-CBOM does that)
+- ❌ REGO does NOT assess risk levels (Aqua-CBOM does that)
 - ❌ REGO does NOT block deployments (it just fails the CI/CD pipeline)
 - ✅ REGO DOES evaluate CBOM against your organization's rules
 - ✅ REGO DOES provide GO/NO-GO decision (exit 0 or exit 1)